 We intend on having our Common Shares and Warrants listed on Nasdaq.
 We cannot guarantee that our securities will be approved for listing on Nasdaq; however, we will not complete this offering unless we are so listed.
 Although after giving effect to this offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in the Nasdaq listing standards, we cannot assure you that our securities will be, or will continue to be, listed on Nasdaq in the future.
 In order to continue listing our securities on Nasdaq, we must maintain certain financial, distribution and stock price levels.
 Generally, we must maintain a minimum amount in shareholders' equity (generally \$2,500,000) and a minimum number of holders of our securities (generally 300 public holders).
-Additionally, we will be required to demonstrate compliance with Nasdaq's initial listing requirements after this offering, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
-For instance, our share price would generally be required to be at least \$4.00 per share, our shareholders' equity would generally be required to be at least \$5.0 million and we would be required to have a minimum of 300 round lot holders of our securities (with at least 50% of such round lot holders holding securities with a market value of at least \$2,500).
+Additionally, we will be required to demonstrate compliance with Nasdaq's initial listing requirements after this offering, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to be at least \$4.00 per share, our shareholders' equity be required to be at least \$4.00 per share, our shareholders' equired to be at least \$5.0 million and we would be required to have a minimum of 300 round lot holders of our securities (with at least 50% of such round lot holders holding securities with a market value of at least \$2,500).
 We cannot assure you that we will continue to meet those initial listing requirements.